nikandt/cansat-next/docs/Intro/lesson6.md

 }
 ```

 Passing a number value to `CanSatInit()` tells the CanSat NeXT that we want to now use the radio.
 The number indicates the value of the last byte of the MAC address.
 You can think of it as a key to your specific network - you can only communicate to CanSats that share the same key.
-This number should be shared between your CanSat NeXT and your groundstation.
+This number should be shared between your CanSat NeXT and your ground station.
 You can pick your favorite number between 0 and 255.
 I picked 28, since it is [perfect](https://en.wikipedia.org/wiki/Perfect_number).

 With the radio initialized, transmitting the data is really simple.
 It actually operates just like the `appendFile()` that we used in the last lesson - you can add any value and it will transmit it in a default format, or you can use a formatted string and send that instead.